 Tip: This can also solve the issue of Dropbox not uploading.

 Antivirus software (Windows Defender, BitDefender, Kaspersky, Norton, AVG, etc.) may regard Dropbox as a dangerous program and prevent it from working.
 Therefore, remove Dropbox from the black list of antivirus App or turn off the antivirus software temporarily and it will sync again.

 There are several all-mighty methods to solve not only Dropbox not syncing problem, but also not working issues on other cloud drives.
 For example. it can fix the problem of Google drive doesn’t sync, MEGA not working and OneDrive not syncing.

 1. Pause Dropbox sync App and resume it.

 2. Restart Dropbox program or restart the machine.

 4. Reconnect your Dropbox account.

 5. Reinstall Dropbox sync client.

-If you can’t solve your problem in a short period of time but you are in dire need to get local files online or online files to local, you can manually upload/download them on dropbox.com.
+If you can’t solve your problem in a short period of time but you are in dire need to get local files online or online files to local, you can manually upload/download them on Dropbox on the web.